Policies and Procedures

 Time away from work for the initial medical care should not be charged to the employee’s sick, personal, or vacation time.
 Subsequent follow-up medical care should be recorded in Shark Time (KRONOS) or on a leave and absentee report utilizing the employee’s accrued sick, personal, or vacation hours, or be unpaid.

-Employees are responsible for coordinating medical leave of absence with OHR, Matrix, and their department.
+Employees are responsible for coordinating medical leave of absence with OHR, Lincoln Financial Group, and their department.